Freiberg University of Mining and Technology

-The Technische Universität Bergakademie Freiberg (abbreviation: TU Bergakademie Freiberg, TUBAF) is a public university of technology with currently 3655 students in the city of Freiberg, Saxony, Germany.
-Its focuses are on exploration, mining & extraction, processing, and recycling of natural resources & scrap, as well as developing new materials.
-Today, it's the oldest university of mining and metallurgy in the world.
+The Technische Universität Bergakademie Freiberg (abbreviation: TU Bergakademie Freiberg, TUBAF) is a public university of technology with 4,389 students in the city of Freiberg, Saxony, in Germany.
+The university's focuses are exploration, mining & extraction, processing, and recycling of natural resources & scrap, as well as developing new materials and researching renewable energies.
+It is the oldest university of mining and metallurgy in the world.

 History

 Pre-1945

-The institution was established in 1765, during the Age of Enlightenment, by Prince Francis Xavier of Saxony based on plans by Friedrich Wilhelm von Oppel and Friedrich Anton von Heynitz, at the time it was called the Kurfürstlich-Sächsische Bergakademie zu Freiberg (by 1806: Königlich-Sächsische Bergakademie zu Freiberg).
+The institution was established in 1765, during the Age of Enlightenment, by Prince Francis Xavier of Saxony based on plans by Friedrich Wilhelm von Oppel and Friedrich Anton von Heynitz.
+At the time, it was called the Kurfürstlich-Sächsische Bergakademie zu Freiberg (by 1806: Königlich-Sächsische Bergakademie zu Freiberg).
 Its main purpose was the education of highly skilled miners and scientists in fields connected to mining and metallurgy.
-There had developed a need for mining, as an industry to regenerate Saxony's economy, since Saxony had been defeated in the Seven Year's War.
+There had developed a need for mining, as an industry to regenerate Saxony's economy, since Saxony had been defeated in the Seven Years' War.